tyronyiu/Uni/BUS355/2019-03-04-Designing_a_CSR_campaign.md

 would not do so.
 A good example of matching would be *what's in it for me?* vs.
 *what's in it for them?*

+### Prioritisation

+Relevance for the business in question must be met.
+Identify naturally supported interests.
+Such would be the value of the interest to society as a large, the value to the stakeholders and/or the value of the affected stakeholders to your business (extent of ability of interfering/supporting the business operations) Working from highest priority of both, negative and positive impacts and seek opportunities to accentuate the postive and mitigate the negative.